Paint Or Seek Camouflage Guide

 Practice Progression

-Start on House mastering eyedropper plus freeze timing.
-Add HSV tweaks on Grocery Store, roughness on Bank, then full rotation drills on Arcade.
+Start on Mansion mastering eyedropper plus freeze timing.
+Add HSV tweaks on Library, roughness on Warehouse, then full rotation drills on Pirate Cove.
 Use the paint match helper below for interactive map presets.

 Frequently Asked Questions